colorlessenergy/colorlessenergy.github.io/_posts/2018-08-27-what-is-array-sort-in-javascript.md

 ```

-In the example above you saw that the order of the array changed from lowest to highest because what sort does is convert the values into strings and compares them.
+In the example above you saw that the order of the array changed from lowest to highest to highest to lowest because what sort does is convert the values into strings and compares them.
 The value "80" comes before "9" in string Unicode values.

 If you wanted to sort by numbers instead of strings you can pass in a function expression to compare numbers instead.